-The Academy recognises that the child's welfare is paramount, however, good child protection practice and outcome relies on a positive, open and honest working partnership with parents.
+The academy/nursery recognises that the child's welfare is paramount, however, good child protection practice and outcome relies on a positive, open and honest working partnership with parents.

-Whilst Academy staff may, on occasion, need to make referrals without consultation with parents, they will make every effort to maintain a positive working relationship with them whilst fulfilling their duties to protect any child.
+Whilst academy staff may, on occasion, need to make referrals without consultation with parents, they will make every effort to maintain a positive working relationship with them whilst fulfilling their duties to protect any child.

-The Academy will provide a secure, caring, supportive and protective relationship for the child.
+The academy/nursery will provide a secure, caring, supportive and protective relationship for the child.